Liftitapp/react-native-liftit-boilerplate/README.md

 This project uses [react-native-config](#react-native-config) to expose config variables to your code in React Native app, and [dotenv](#dotenv) to expose them outside the React Native app.
 You must store API keys and other sensitive information in a `.env` file, on the root folder.

-The minimum vars required by this project are:
+The minimum variables required by this project are:

 ```
 APP_VERSION_CODE /*Version code of your Android app eg. 0.0.1*/